How Addiction Works

 For example, researchers have determined that dopamine is the most important chemical in the brain’s reward response.
 Drugs like cocaine or amphetamine can trick the brain into releasing an overabundance of dopamine and, thus, overstimulate the areas of the brain responsible for pleasure, emotion, motivation and physical movement.
 The overstimulation causes the person to feel euphoric.
 Repeated doses will eventually teach the person that taking these drugs will produce euphoria.
 The need to feel the euphoria is called a “craving” and translates into a craving for the drug itself.

 Should an addicted individual stop taking the drug, his body will almost immediately protest and produce negative symptoms.
 These “withdrawal” symptoms, such as nausea, vomiting, and chills, can be very painful and quite debilitating.
-Because one of the few ways to stop the withdrawal symptoms quickly is to resume ingesting the drug, a person attempting stop taking drugs will be faced with the choice of suffering through the withdrawal stage (which can last a number of days) or resuming use of the addictive substance.
+Because one of the few ways to stop the addiction withdrawal symptoms quickly is to resume ingesting the drug, a person attempting stop taking drugs will be faced with the choice of suffering through the withdrawal stage (which can last a number of days) or resuming use of the addictive substance.